TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 2/Jeremiah 2.10.md

 ---

-For pass over to the isles of Kittim, and see; and send unto Kedar, and consider diligently; and see if there hath been such a thing.
+For pass over to the islands of Kittim, and see; and send to Kedar, and consider diligently; and see if there has been such a thing.